Equity versus fixed income: the predictive power of bank surveys#

 start_date = "2000-01-01"

-#end_date = "2023-05-01"
+# end_date = "2023-05-01"

 # Retrieve credentials

-client_id: str = os.getenv("DQ_OAUTH_CLIENT_ID")
+client_id: str = os.getenv("DQ_CLIENT_ID")

-client_secret: str = os.getenv("DQ_OAUTH_SECRET")
+client_secret: str = os.getenv("DQ_CLIENT_SECRET")

 with JPMaQSDownload(client_id=client_id, client_secret=client_secret) as dq: